 \subsubsection{Object Detection and Tracking}

-\textbf{Object Detection}: Event cameras have brought a new perspective in dealing with the challenges in object detection (\eg, motion blur, occlusions, and extreme visual conditions).
+\textbf{Object Detection}: Event cameras bring a new perspective in dealing with the challenges in object detection~\cite{cao2023chasing} (\eg, motion blur, occlusions, and extreme lighting conditions).
 In reality, the RGB-based detection fails to enable robust perception under image corruptions or extreme weather conditions.
 Meanwhile, auxiliary sensors, such as LiDARs, are extremely bulky and costly~\cite{fusingdetection}.
 Therefore, event-based detectors are introduced to overcome the dilemma, especially in challenging visual conditions~\cite{eventkitti}.
-In this work, we divide the event-based object detection methods into three categories according to the input data formats and data representations, as summarized in Tab.~\ref{tab:object_detection}.
+In this work, we divide the event-based object detection methods into three categories according to the input data formats and data representations, as summarized in Tab.~\ref{Tab:object_detection}.

-The first category of methods simply converts \textit{the raw event data into frame-based images}~\cite{offshelf, pseudodvs, asynchronouscnn, mixedframeevent, jointdetection, eventkitti, spacedetection}.
-However, this kind of methods fail to utilize the abundant spatiotemporal information in the raw event data.
-For this reason, \textit{event volume and some other formats tailored for object detectors} are used in the methods of the second category.
-Some works~\cite{multiplemodalities, megapixel} obtain event volume by taking the linear or convolve kernels to integrate the asynchronous events into multiple slices within each equal temporal volume.
+The first category simply converts the raw event data into frame-based images~\cite{eventkitti, gehrig2023recurrent}, \eg, the recurrent vision transformer (RVT)~\cite{gehrig2023recurrent} which takes 2-channel frames within a time duration.
+However, this kind of method loses the raw spatial-temporal information in the event stream.
+For this reason, event volume and some other formats tailored for object detectors are used in the methods of the second category.
+Some works~\cite{multiplemodalities, perot2020learning} obtain event volumes by taking the linear or convolve kernels to integrate the asynchronous events into multiple slices within the equal temporal volume.